csc301-fall-2020/team-project-20-family-service-toronto/deliverable-1/planning.md

 Describe meetings (and other events) you are planning to have.
  * When and where?
 Recurring or ad hoc?
 In-person or online?
-      * Our team has recurring team meetings every Wednesday starting at 8:00 PM.
-The meetings are held through Zoom.
-These meetings are within team members only         (project partner not present).
-Our team also agrees on having ad hoc team meetings if need be.
-Everyone's general availability throughout the week has           been recorded on WhenToMeet
  * What's the purpose of each meeting?
  * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.
  * You must have at least 2 meetings with your project partner (if you have one) before D1 is due.
 Describe them here:
    * What did you discuss during the meetings?
    * What were the outcomes of each meeting?
    * You must provide meeting minutes.
    * You must have a regular meeting schedule established by the second meeting.

+Q7 response:
 * Our team has recurring team meetings every Wednesday starting at 8:00 PM.
 The meetings are held through Zoom.
 These meetings are within team members only         (project partner not present).
-Our team also agrees on having ad hoc team meetings if need be.
-Everyone's general availability throughout the week has been recorded on WhenToMeet
+* Our team also agrees on having ad hoc team meetings if need be.
+Everyone's general availability throughout the week has been recorded on WhenToMeet for           easy reference.
+Ad hoc meetings will be on Zoom and with be coordinated through the team Facebook Messenger group chat.
 * Our meetings are used for the following purposes:
     * Project progress chat
        Each team member reports on they have accomplished on the project the past week
     * Group troubleshoot session
        Group members discuss any unsolved issues they have encounted the past week and the team attempts to troubleshoots the issues
     * Work allocation/reallocation
        Based on the progress chat and troubleshoot session, if need be, the group allocated/reallocates aspects of the project individual team members
 * Our team has weekly meetings with our project partner, Rodrigo, through Zoom every week at 12:00 PM Tuesday.
 * Meeting minutes to all our group meetings (including both sessions with Project Partner and sessions within team members only) can be found here: https://docs.google.com/document/d/1qTB5BxwvksWi4nVMG1icAFfm5Gksd37m92mA0ErPzJA/edit?fbclid=IwAR24smdFHlDZAO9mQkIMqF68BwrtHEBkzq4ookYeBCVQn08uXYOx9G3Axyk

 #### Q8: What artifacts will you use to self-organize?